 The group reviewed drug and alcohol related incidents to discuss a plan for research methods and analysis going forward.
 Recommendations: The Health & Safety Taskforce, on behalf of the College, shall ensure students and/or employees are surveyed to evaluate the effectiveness of drug and alcohol abuse prevention programming offered on campus.
-We will also take steps to conduct focus groups to determining health needs of students in which to ensure success.
-Focus is on Drugs, Alcohol, stress and nutrition.
+Steps have been taken to conduct focus groups to determining health needs of students in order to ensure their success.
+As found in the Boynton Health Survey as areas of concern among our student population, our focus is on drugs, alcohol, stress and nutrition.
 The information derived from the surveys and focus groups shall inform the annual evaluation of programming efforts and subsequent recommendations for changes to programming.